oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

 ## Task 2: Transportable Tablespace Method Supported by Source and Target OS Platforms (SOURCE and TARGET)

-Before you begin check on source, if the OS you want to migrate your database to, is supporting datafile conversion. <br>
+Before you begin, check on source if the OS you want to migrate your database to, supports datafile conversion. <br>
-Also check on target if the OS you want to migrate from is supporting datafile conversion.
+Also, check on target if the OS you want to migrate from, supports datafile conversion.

-So execute on __source__ and __target__:
+So, execute on __source__ and __target__:

   ```
    <copy>